What Does FICO Stand For? What is a FICO Score?

 Like FICO scores, VantageScores are also utilized by all three of the major credit reporting agencies.
 The VantageScore credit score is another scoring model that was actually developed by TransUnion, Equifax, and Experian.

-VantageScore is most often used if the individual does not have an adequate credit history while FICO is used if there is a history of at least six months or more.
-VantageScore credit scores are given to people who don’t qualify to receive a FICO credit score due to the short or nonexistent credit history.
+VantageScore is most often used if the individual does not have an adequate credit history, while FICO is used if there is a history of at least six months or more.
+VantageScore credit scores are given to people who don’t qualify to receive a FICO credit score due to their short or nonexistent credit history.

 In addition to a FICO score and VantageScore, you can also find a TransRisk Score.
 This score is also a three-digit number on a scoring model of 300 to 850.
 The TransRisk Score, however, is found with information on a TransUnion credit report and is not often used by lenders.